Lynn Schenk: Politics

 Schenk worked as a White House Fellow, under Vice Presidents Nelson A. Rockefeller and Walter Mondale, as a deputy attorney general in the office of the California Attorney General, and as an attorney for San Diego Gas and Electric.
 California Governor Jerry Brown appointed her deputy secretary, and later secretary, of the California Business, Transportation and Housing Agency from 1977 until 1983.
 After Brown decided not to run for a third term, she returned to private practice.

 In 1984, she ran against Republican Susan Golding for San Diego County Supervisor.
 Late in the race, Golding's campaign allegedly mailed out a piece of literature accusing Schenk of financial irregularities.
 Schenk lost 45% to 55%.
 She later sued Golding for slander and won $150,000.

 In 1992, Schenk won the Democratic nomination to run for Congress from California's 49th congressional district, covering most of San Diego.
-Redistricting after the 1990 U.S. Census had created an open seat in much of an area previously represented by six-term Republican incumbent Bill Lowery.
+Redistricting after the 1990 U.S. census had created an open seat in much of an area previously represented by six-term Republican incumbent Bill Lowery.
 Schenk won, becoming the first Democrat to represent the area in 40 years.
 She was defeated for reelection in 1994 by Brian Bilbray, the Republican mayor of Imperial Beach.

 After Congress

-After serving in Congress, Schenk served in various positions in the California state government under California Governor Gray Davis, including Chief of Staff, from 1998 until Davis was recalled in 2003.
+After serving in Congress, Schenk ran unsuccessfully for Attorney General of California in 1998.
+Schenk served in various positions in the California state government under California Governor Gray Davis, including Chief of Staff, from 1998 until Davis was recalled in 2003.
 As Chief of Staff, she didn't "suffer fools" and was responsible for much of the "centrist" policy of the Davis Administration.